AdamWonia/adaptive-model-predicitive-control-matlab/README.md

 $$ min  J = \sum_{j=1}^{H} \left( [ \overline{y}(i+j) - w_{o}(i+j) ]^{2} + \rho \Delta u^{2} (i+j-1) \right) $$

+where:
+- \overline{y}(i+j) - prediction of the output signal for j time, calculated in i time,
+- \Delta u(i+j) - control signal increment, \Delta u(i+j) = u(i+j) - u(i-1),
+- w_{o}(i+j) - reference trajectory for i time, calculated for j time,

 The adaptive MPC control system additionally uses a mechanism for estimating the parameters of the control object.
 Thanks to this it can adapt itself to changing operating conditions.
-The estimation mechanism is based on the recursive gradient method, which is described below.

-$$ \varepsilon (i) = \theta^{T} \varphi (i) - y(i) $$
+The gradient method uses an approximation of the gradient of the objective function to obtain the largest error drop in a given step.

 It uses the step response of the control object to estimate its parameters.
 In the first moments of time, this object is excited by a constant control signal in order to obtain the step response.
 On the basis of the collected response samples, the object parameters used in the AMPC algorithm are determined.

+ ** control algorithm formulas and linked it here **

 ## Launch